devinit/digital-platform/country-year/warehouse/fact/README.md

 # `fact`

 This folder has been cleaned and contains no obsolete files.
-However, not all files in this folder may be in use with the DH web app.
+However, not all files in this folder may be in usein the DH.

 ---